UK Stocks-Factors to watch on Aug. 3

-Aug 3 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 23 points higher at 5,921 on Monday, according to financial bookmakers.
+Aug 3 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 23 points higher at 5,921 on Monday, according to financial bookmakers, with futures FFIc1 down 0.3% ahead of cash markets open.

-* RIO TINTO: Global miner Rio Tinto Ltd RIO.AX said it has initiated proceedings against a unit of engineering contractor Monadelphous Group MND.AX over a fire that occurred last year at its iron ore processing facility.
+* SENIOR: British aerospace supplier Senior Plc SNR.L swung to a loss in the first half of 2020 and shelved its interim dividend as costs rose and its sales were hammered by coronavirus-driven cuts across the air industry and other manufacturing partners.

-* SHELL: Royal Dutch Shell's Australia unit RDSa.L said it will buy environmental services firm Select Carbon.
+* HISCOX: Lloyd's of London insurer Hiscox HSX.L swung to a first-half loss, as it set aside $232 million for claims stemming from the coronavirus crisis.

 * OIL: Oil prices fell on oversupply concerns as OPEC and its allies wind back production cuts in August and a rise in worldwide COVID-19 cases points to a slower pick-up in fuel demand.